 Legislators and public policy professionals understand the value of rigorous inquiry that reveals causal relationships across the landscape of violent conflict, from political and economic catalysts to strategies for postconflict resolution.
 The Pearson Global Forum creates a platform that bridges the gap between research and public policy.

 International development organizations are grappling with how to effectively address violent conflicts and ultimately save millions of lives.
-A growing number of international organizations, such as the United Nations, have called for evidence-based approaches to help develop better policy solutions.
+A growing number of international organizations have called for evidence-based approaches to help develop better policy solutions.

 Modern militaries are struggling to effectively address a new era of global conflicts—one that now includes a spectrum of entities from global superpowers, to state, substate, and nonstate groups such as terrorist, insurgent, and drug-trafficking organizations.
 Recent studies have examined these new threats, evaluating the effectiveness of current counterinsurgency and counterterrorism strategies.
 Researchers at The Pearson Institute are employing theoretical models and empirical analysis to help determine the drivers of conflict and predict future violent behavior.
 With this knowledge, military leaders will be better able to deploy resources to prevent and resolve conflicts.

 No entity suffers more from conflict than civil society; it is also typically at the forefront of resolving it.
 This pivotal role has been recognized many times through prizes that honored the Reverend Martin Luther King Jr. in 1964, the Northern Ireland Peace People in 1976, Rigoberta Menchú in 1992, and Liu Xiaobo in 2010.
 The Pearson Global Forum places civil society at the heart of building new ideas and new strategies for peace.